Upskilling courses: free and discounted online training

 Training opportunities in the Northern Territory

 Focussed on providing practical skills to get people ready for work, the Northern Territory Government is funding a range of short online courses, available to eligible residents.
-Most courses are free, although a small administration and resource fee may apply to some courses.
+Most courses are free, although a small administration and resource fee may apply to some.

 Courses on offer to help with upskilling and career development include hospitality, health, education, practical business skills, digital skills and skills for tradies.